The single most crucial element for the iterative design of developmentally meaningful adolescent programming is what I call a Pull Curriculum.

 At the pre-school level, most parents can remain fairly relaxed about whether children are “getting” the exposure to the x, y, and z that young Jojo is getting down the street.
 In that context, a pull curriculum can take effect fairly easily.

 At the elementary level, it’s increasingly difficult for teachers who define their work as humane and responsive to dig in against the benchmarking forces of the standardized tests, which tend to be supported and affirmed by the most vocal and activist parents (even in private schools).
-In the abstract, parents may be skeptical that standardization is a good thing, but they fear the long term consequences of opting Ezzy out.
+In the abstract, parents may be skeptical that standardization is a good thing, but they fear the long term consequences of opting Ezzy out of the tests that decide each year, who the cleverest students and the best schools are.

 Assessment practices designed for a push curriculum “contaminate” (on all sides of school interactions – teacher, learner, parent) the subtle motivators that drive a pull curriculum, serving to fulfill the prophesy that pull curricula don’t work.